New Features 2019

 Creating an inventory data import using Ivanti Data Services has been simplified.
 You now need to specify only whether you want to import hardware, software, or both, and the recognition, reconciliation, and scheduling options.

 Two new tabs have been added to the data grid on the Software page: Assigned to Server OSIs and Assigned to Client OSIs.
 The Assigned to Server OSIs tab shows software on OSIs that have an operating system that has the Server Software check box selected in the Software Library, whereas the Assigned to Client OSIs tab shows software on OSIs that have an operating system that DOES NOT have the Server Software check box selected.

 For more information about the Software page, see Software.

-Use this feature to identify places where you can reclaim licenses and save money: Watch a related video (3:03)
+You can use this feature to identify places where you can reclaim licenses and save money.

 To help you to analyze the data import log files, the Log File and Exception File that you can download by clicking on the Data Import data grid are now interactive web pages.

 For the log file, toggle buttons enable you to show or hide Info, Warning, or Error messages.
 You can search the log files by clicking the header of the column that you want to search, and then using the Search box.

 The Canadian Dollar is now available as a currency in License Optimizer.

 You can now search the Software Library without having to select the vendor, then the product title, and then the item.

 To quickly search for an item in the Software Library: